golang/website/_content/ref/mod.md

 if there is one.

 `go get` is more focused on managing requirements in `go.mod`.
-The `-d` flag is deprecated, and in a future release, it will always be enabled.
+The `-d` flag is deprecated, and in Go 1.18, it will always be enabled.

 ### `go install` {#go-install}